SM

 Search engines have a limited 'crawl budget'.
 Wasting it on 404s prevents your good pages from being indexed.

-Your feedback helps us improve accuracy and usability.
+Your feedback helps us continuously improve.